jolexa/blog.jolexa.net/content/post/using-sshfs-with-rtorrent.md

 If you are not familiar with rtorrent.
 You just need to know that it is a powerful, lightweight bittorrent client.
 It has a "watch" feature that watches a directory for new torrents, and obviously it can put downloaded files in a specified location.
 I tried both of these with sshfs.

-**First**, I was having trouble with rtorrent just *&#8216;freezing'* up when I put a torrent file in the sshfs accessible watch dir.
+**First**, I was having trouble with rtorrent just *'freezing'* up when I put a torrent file in the sshfs accessible watch dir.
 I didn't quite know what was wrong here.
 Research led me to [rtorrent bug 322][2] and that sshfs did not support filesystems without mmap properly.
 Darn.
 More research led me to a recent [kernel commit][3] that looked promising.
 Low and behold, reboot my host with 2.6.31.x kernel and rtorrent works with sshfs watch and destination directory.
 Yay.

 Well, not so fast...